opensearch-project/documentation-website/_opensearch/install/docker.md

 Docker containers are portable and will run on any compatible host that supports Docker (such as Linux, MacOS, and Windows).
 The portability of a Docker container offers flexibility over other installations methods, like [RPM]({{site.url}}{{site.baseurl}}/opensearch/install/rpm/) or a manual [Tarball]({{site.url}}{{site.baseurl}}/opensearch/install/tar/) installation, which both require additional configuration after downloading and unpacking.

+This guide assumes that you are comfortable working from the Linux command line interface (CLI).
+You should understand how to input commands, navigate between directories, and edit text files.
+For help with [Docker](https://www.docker.com/) or [Docker Compose](https://github.com/docker/compose), please refer to the official documentation.
+{:.note}

 ## Process overview

 1. **Install Docker and Docker Compose.**